bomonike/bomonike.github.io/anthropic-certs.md

 | Reliable knowledge cutoff: | - | - | February 2025 |
 | Training data cutoff: | - | - | July 2025 |

-REMEMBER: The Reliable Cutoff is the date through which knowledge is most extensive and reliable.
+REMEMBER: The Reliable knowledge cutoff is the date through which knowledge is most extensive and reliable.

 Training Data Cutoff is the broader range of data used.